ritvizmishra/VIZION-VA/readme.md

 - **NewsAPI** – [https://newsapi.org](https://newsapi.org)
   Used to fetch top US news headlines.
 Replace your key in `vizion_backend.py`:
+  > Indian headlines are not available on NewsAPI.
   ```python
   newsapi = "your_api_key_here"
   ```